What alternate DNS servers can I use ?

 Since many connectivity issues are eventually traced to DNS problems, you can add to, or even replace your ISP's nameservers with other free public ones.
 Your ISP automatically assigns their default DNS servers when your computer, or router connects to the internet.
 The problem is, their DNS servers can sometimes be congested, and cause connectivity issues, catching problems, or delays in name resolution.

-One of the better alternatives is to use Google DNS, just configure your network adapter to use the following IP addresses as your DNS servers:
+Below is a list of the better free public DNS servers you can use instead of the ones assigned by your ISP.
+Just configure your network adapter (or your router) to use the following IPs as your DNS servers:

 There are other alternatives to the US government DNS root zone, which cover some new TLD listings that many nameservers don't yet include.
 Check here for more information: Alternative DNS root.